Carolyn Yim is a multi-disciplinary founder, designer, and design historian.

 Every winter, Carolyn makes and donates children’s knitwear and blankets for The Love Foundation, a non-profit for children of migrant workers.

-Carolyn Yim received her BA at Columbia University.
-She is trilingual and based in New York and Hong Kong.
+Carolyn Yim received her BA in Literature at Columbia University, New York, and MA in Global Chinese Art and Geopolitics at Courtauld Institute of Art, London.
+She is trilingual and based between in New York and Hong Kong.